Important COVID-19 Information

 At Benedictine Living Community-Red Wing, our priority is the health and wellness of our residents and employees.
 We know that the frail and elderly are especially susceptible to the coronavirus.
 That is why we have been doing everything we can to prevent the spread of this virus onto our campus.

-As we are vaccinated and wait for the vaccine for all, we must continue to remain vigilant with wearing face masks, wearing them properly, practicing good hand hygiene and maintaining social distancing.
+As we are vaccinated and wait for the vaccine for all, we must continue to remain vigilant with wearing our masks, wearing them properly, practicing good hand hygiene and maintaining a safe social distance.

-Benedictine Living Community-Red Wing is currently offering regular coronavirus testing to employees and assisted living tenants.
+Benedictine Living Community-Red Wing is offering regular coronavirus testing and as needed for symptoms to employees and residents.
 This testing helps to identify those who may have the virus and many not show symptoms so we can care for them and potentially limit transmission to others.
-Check our hotline for the latest COVID-19 update.
+We will update our hotline – 651-376-4151 – if our testing identifies any new positive cases.

 As we have for the past months, we continue to monitor all residents and staff for signs and symptoms of the virus.
 We also remain in close communication with our local and state health officials to ensure we are taking all appropriate steps to prevent the virus from spreading.